roshanlas/Parallel-Mergesort-Client/README.md

 # Android Parallel Computing Mergesort Client

 ## Synopsis
 Android application (Client Module) to simulate Parallel Computing using several android devices.
 This application makes use of the Merge Sort algorithm for simulation purpose.
+The server application distributes the processing task among all connected Client devices.
+In case of multiple Clients performing parallel computing, the Server does the final Merge operation.

 For Server Module Check Repo: [https://github.com/roshanlasrado94/Parallel-Mergesort-Server](https://github.com/roshanlasrado94/Parallel-Mergesort-Server)